Frequently Asked Questions

 Are there any side effects from having an iron infusion?

 The majority of patients do not experience any side effects.
 Some patients may get a mild rash or flushing during their infusion.
 This is usually resolved by slowing the infusion rate.
 1 in 10 patients can experience flu-like symptoms, including muscle/joint aches up to several days post-infusion.
-These are benign and will resolve on their own but the symptoms can improve significantly with Tylenol and Ibuprofen.
+These are benign and will resolve on their own but the symptoms can improve significantly with over the counter medications.
 Another small portion of patients may notice their urine will briefly be a darker colour.
 This is benign and will go away without the need for intervention.
 Should there be any other specific concerns the Mainline staff are available to consult over the phone.

 What type of supervision is present during the infusions?

-An ER physician is present in the clinic for every patient’s first infusion.
+An ER physician or Nurse Practitioner is present in the clinic for every patient’s first infusion.
 Infusions are run by ER Registered Nurses.

 How much do iron infusions cost?